lshpaner/MSADS_505_predicting_employee_attrition/README.md

-# Predicting Employee Attrition – A Human Resources Use-Case
+# Predicting Employee Attrition: A Human Resources Solution

 ## Purpose
 Our endeavor is to build a sustainable system-wide business-model with predictive analytics to solve a universal human resources problem: employee attrition and retention.
 The overarching goal is adoption by any given human resource department – identifying and pre-emptively targeting pitfalls/ gaps in employee trajectories to reduce attrition.